 RTSP/RTMP/HTTP/ONVIF DirectShow Source Filter

-The RTSP/RTMP/HTTP DirectShow Source Filter can capture RTSP, RTMP, UDP, TCP, MMS, HTTP streams, render the uncompressed audio and video streams, and can simultaneously record the audio/video streams to a file without decompression/recompression.
+The RTSP/RTMP/HTTP/ONVIF DirectShow Source Filter can capture RTSP, RTMP, UDP, TCP, MMS, HTTP streams, render the uncompressed audio and video streams, and can simultaneously record the audio/video streams to a file without decompression/recompression.
 It is able also to capture snapshots to HBITMAP or jpeg/png/bmp files.
 It is also able to re-stream the source to another UDP or RTSP destination.

 This filter is natively supported by our TVideoGrabber SDK.

 The filter can:

-- receive audio/video sources in RTSP, RTMP, HTTP, UDP, MMSH streaming formats,
+- capture live audio/video sources through the ONVIF, RTSP, RTMP, HTTP, UDP, TS, MMS/MMSH protocols,

-- receive webradios sources in RTSP/RealAudio or Shoutcast streaming formats,
+- capture webradios sources in RTSP/RealAudio or Shoutcast streaming formats,

 - connect asynchronously to the URL without blocking the main thread (the filter graph receives a notification when the connection completes),